MarkNjunge/justjava-api/README.md

 Used to store the API's data.

-1. Create a PostgreSQL database and get the url in the form `postgres://username:password@host:port/database`;
+1. Create a PostgreSQL database
+2. Get the url in the form `postgres://username:password@host:port/database`

 ### Redis

 Used to store sessions.

-1. Create a Redis instance and get the url in the form `redis://:password@host:port/0`
+1. Create a Redis instance
+2. Get the url in the form `redis://:password@host:port/0`

 ### Firebase